 - (1) The MLC I Revolving Senior Loan Facility was secured by loan investments and cash held by MLC I and guaranteed by the Company.
-The MLC I Revolving Senior Loan Facility was repaid in full and terminated on February 4, 2021. - (2) The MLCSC Credit Facility is secured by the management fee income related to the management of CIF.
+The MLC I Revolving Senior Loan Facility was repaid in full and terminated on February 4, 2021. - (2) The MLCSC Credit Facility was secured by the management fee income related to the management of CIF.
+The MLCSC Credit Facility was repaid in full and terminated on August 20, 2021.